 Following are commonly referenced city ordinances related to pet ownership.
 To view more city ordinances related to animals, please see the Online Code of Ordinances Chapter 14 - Animals, Chapter 34 - Environment and Chapter 118 - Zoning.

 The city requires that dogs be kept indoors, in a fenced yard, or on a leash at all times and that all cats be kept indoors.
 Pet owners shall not allow an animal to run at large.
-The city does allow dogs to exercise and run off leash at Tipps Canine Hallow Dog Park.
+The city does allow dogs to exercise and run off leash at Tipps Canine Hollow Dog Park.
+The city does not recognize or allow the feeding of, care for, or harboring of feral cats and feral cat colonies.

 The city has a pet limit of 3 dogs in an all dog household, 4 cats in an all cat household or a combination of 3 dogs/2 cats or 3 cats/2 dogs.

-Texas State Law and city ordinance requires the owner of a dog or cat to have their animals vaccinated for rabies by a licensed veterinarian by the age of 4 months and to receive boosters annually or every three years, depending on the booster given.
-If your pet is ever involved in a bite and its rabies vaccination is not current, it will have to be quarantined at the animal shelter or a veterinary clinic.
+Texas State Law and city ordinance requires the owner of a dog or cat to have their animals vaccinated for rabies by a licensed veterinarian by the age of 4 months and receive boosters annually or every three years; depending on the re-vaccination schedule between you and your veterinarian.
+If your pet is involved in a human related bite and it was running at-large and not currently rabies vaccinated at the time of the bite, your dog or cat will have to be quarantined at a local veterinary clinic.

 Tying a Pet Outside